-Press twice to redial the last number you dialed.
-The last 40 numbers (missed, received, dialed) are stored in the call history list and you can also select any of these to redial.
+Press me twice to redial the number from the last call.
+The last 120 numbers calls (40 missed, 40 received and 40 dialed) are stored in the call history list and you can also select any of these to redial.